 Socially Disadvantaged Farm or Ranch

 A family farm is considered "socially disadvantaged" when the principal farmer or rancher is a member of a group whose members may have been subjected to gender, racial or ethnic prejudices because of their identity as members of a group, without regard to their individual qualities.
 Depending on the farm program, socially disadvantaged groups include women, African Americans, Native Americans, Alaskan Natives, Hispanics, Asians, and Pacific Islanders.
 Socially disadvantaged farmers have not necessarily experienced prejudices themselves.

 These three targeted groups overlap somewhat.
-Combined, they represent 41 percent of all U.S. farms (see the table for general characteristics of the combined targeted populations .
+Combined, they represent 41 percent of all U.S. farms (see Table 10 in the Farm Household Income and Characteristics data product for general characteristics of the combined targeted populations).
 Because they are more likely than other farm households to operate small farms (the median size is 52 acres for the combined group versus 113 acres for farms not in the group), they account for a smaller share of the value of production (16 percent in 2012).
 They are also less likely to receive direct government farm payments than other farms.